JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Free/02-Why-Use-the-Free-Monad/03-From-Either-to-Variant.md

 -- 3) changed "dogName" from type `String` to `DogNames` getName { name: "John", dogName: Spot }
 ```
 All five exampls from above compile.
-Since `Variant` uses the `Row`/`# Type` kind, too, it also benefits from these advantages.
+Since `Variant` uses row kinds via `# Type`, too, it also benefits from these advantages.

 ## Using Variant